Norman MacKenzie (journalist): Career

 Alter leaving the LSE in 1943, MacKenzie spent the next 19 years until 1962 as an assistant editor with the New Statesman magazine, specialising in sociology and communism.
 MacKenzie made frequent trips behind the Iron Curtain throughout the 1950s and possibly worked for MI6 gathering intelligence.
 On a visit to Bulgaria in 1955 he got a tip-off that Soviet premier Nikita Khrushchev was going to denounce Stalin but his report was not believed until the speech was actually given some months later, in February 1956.

 He was twice unsuccessful at elections as the Labour candidate for Hemel Hempstead in 1951 and 1955.
 In 1957 he was involved in the formation of the Campaign for Nuclear Disarmament (CND).

 MacKenzie was invited by the Social Science Research Council of Australia to spend the year 1959–60 in Australia, based at the Australian National University in Canberra, to undertake research that resulted in the pioneering study Women in Australia (1962).

 In 1962, Asa Briggs recruited him to teach sociology at the University of Sussex.
-Whilst there he set up the Centre for Educational Technology in 1967.
+Whilst there he set up the Centre for Educational Technology in 1967, becoming Professor of Education in 1977 and director of the School of Education.
 In the mid-1960s he worked with Richmond Postgate of the BBC and the then education minister Jennie Lee to work on ideas about getting more people into university.
 He subsequently became a member of a planning committee and council that created the Open University.
 MacKenzie remained a council member of the Open University until 1976.
 He was awarded an Honorary Doctorate (D.Univ) by the Open University in 1977.
 He was also an Honorary Fellow of the LSE.

-MacKenzie taught as a visiting professor at Sarah Lawrence College, Williams College and Dartmouth College in the US.
+MacKenzie taught as a visiting professor at Sarah Lawrence College on a Rockefeller fellowship, 1947–48, Williams College, 1963–64 and 1984–85, and Dartmouth College, 1983, in the US.

 MacKenzie was an adviser to Shirley Williams, the Labour Secretary of State for Education and Science from 1976 to 1979, and in 1981 was a signatory of the Limehouse Declaration which led to the foundation of the Social Democratic Party (SDP), which Williams co-founded.
 MacKenzie was an early member of the SDP, but had no organisational role in the party.

-He retired from teaching at the University of Sussex in 1983.
+He retired from teaching at the University of Sussex in 1983 as an emeritus professor.